-UniTO also allows "blended" mobility (both virtual from the home country and abroad).
-For example, if safety conditions in the host country do not allow students to leave at the beginning of the semester/traineeship, the student can start the mobility semester/traineeship in Turin/at home and attend the host University's/Institution's lessons online/smart working traineeship, if available.
+UniTo also allows "blended" mobility (both virtual from the home country and abroad).
+For example, if safety conditions in the host country do not allow students to leave at the beginning of the semester, the student can start the mobility semester in Turin/at home and attend the host University's lessons online, if available.
 This way departure will be postponed and the mobility abroad will start when conditions allow.